Good Morning World!

 Katherine here, Founder of BN.
 A very happy Monday to you all!
 Is it just me, or is spring definitely in the air, with things feeling much, much lighter?

-Today Ayesha and I are going to be sharing a review of the menstrual cup, including our own experiences and highlighting any watch outs for newbies!
+Vaginal health is a key part of overall health and wellness and today Ayesha and I are going to be sharing a review of the menstrual cup, including our own experiences and highlighting any watch outs for newbies!

 The menstrual cup was first recommended to me via a girlfriend on the standard lockdown bikeride!
 I had heard of the menstrual cup before, but never really considered switching from tampons.
 To be honest, I had just never given the menstrual cup much thought.